robwelan/be-a-react-dev-ws-01/content/blog/todo-actions-in-detail/index.md

 The setState function is actually a Recoil function under the hood, and it works quite a bit like setState from React’s useState hook.

 So we use setState to expose the previous state (and we are calling it prevState and typeing it as TodoList).
-The exposed anonymous function returns an updated array - which is whatever inside the prevState array (the splat of prevState "...prevState"), and the item itself is appended to this returned array.
+The exposed anonymous function returns an updated array - which is whatever is inside the prevState array (the splat of prevState "...prevState"), and then the item itself is appended to this returned array.

 ### src/content-apps/to-do/actions/delete-state-item.ts